what to expect

 Upon arrival, parents and guardians can check-in their kids at our Kids Center.
 Once there, children enjoy a time of worship through music, a Christ-centered lesson, and activities and games, all within a fun and loving environment (Click here for more info on our Sunday options for kids).
 If you prefer for your children to remain with you, kids are also welcomed to stay with their families inside our Worship Auditorium.

-Separate classes for middle school and high school students are not available on Sundays.
-However, we wholeheartedly welcome all students to worship together with their families and the entire church!
+We wholeheartedly welcome all students to worship together with their families and the entire church!
 (Click here for more info on our mid-week student ministry)

-At New Life, you can expect to hear a Christ-centered sermon in which biblical truths are explained and applied to everyday life.
+At New Life, you can expect to hear a sermon in which biblical truths are explained and applied to everyday life.
 It is our desire to be faithful to the biblical texts, not only in applying God's Word to our daily living, but also in allowing his Word to point our hearts to Jesus on a weekly basis.
 Normally, we teach through books of the Bible (expository preaching), but at times we do topical teaching.

 Planning to visit a sunday service?